NikodemWojtczak/Medium-articles-search-system/README.md

 - langchain
 - sentence-transformers

-To install these packages, run the following command: `pip install streamlit langchain_community langchain sentence-transformers`
+To install these packages, run the following command: `pip install requrements.txt`

 ## Configuration